isomerpages/ttsh-chi/_platforms-and-programmes/Our Funding Programmes/NHG Health Coordinating Party Scheme.md

 deadline will not be accepted.</p>
 </li>
 <li>
-<p>Project Lead is to submit your completed application form for Project
+<p>Project Lead is to submit your completed application form with your HOD’s
-Type #1 and Type #2 to the CP Secretariat at: <a href="mailto:CHI.Grants.Mgmt.Office@nhghealth.com.sg" rel="noopener noreferrer nofollow" target="_blank">CHI.Grants.Mgmt.Office@nhghealth.com.sg</a>.
+endorsement for Project Type #1 and Type #2 to the CP Secretariat at:
-You do not need to obtain CEOs endorsement before submission.</p>
+<a href="mailto:CHI.Grants.Mgmt.Office@nhghealth.com.sg" rel="noopener noreferrer nofollow" target="_blank">CHI.Grants.Mgmt.Office@nhghealth.com.sg</a>.
+You do not need to obtain
+CEOs endorsement before submission.</p>
 </li>
 <li>
 <p>CHI will facilitate obtaining endorsements from the respective NHG Health